Amazon setting up first "fulfillment center" in India

 Amazon spent heavily last year setting up more than 10 new fulfillment centers in the United States.
 The company also lists fulfillment centers in China, Germany, Japan and the U.K. on its website, but currently lists none in India.

-Fulfillment centers cost a lot to set up, so Amazon's efforts to start one in India signal the company is serious about getting into the country's $550 billion retail market.
+Fulfillment centers cost a lot to set up, so Amazon's efforts to start one in India signals the company is serious about getting into the country's $550 billion retail market.

 "While it has been speculated that Amazon would be expanding internationally, it seems that the international expansion plans have been accelerating," said Ben Schachter, an analyst at Macquarie.
 "Last year, they launched a country-specific site in Spain and now it looks like India could be next."